GPU24-Group-21/omp/README.md

 ## Output

 All the ouput files are stored in the `output` directory.
+Each will group by cpu or omp version and the size of the system.
+Each output file will contain the position of each atom in each step and the energy, temperature, pressure, and timing of each step.

-Structures:
+Output folder Structures:
 ```
 output
 |── cpu